Disabled Facilities Grant

-We award Disabled Facilities Grants (DFG) to help with the cost of adapting homes for care needs.
+Disabled Facilities Grants (DFG) are available to help disabled occupants with the cost of adapting their homes to meet their care needs.
 A DFG can be between £1,000 and £30,000.
-The grant is issued to help you fund the adaptations that you need to make to your home.
 Soft furnishings are not included but minimal decoration is included.

 - Are a tenant in a privately-rented or housing association home by yourself or with your family

 - Are a homeowner by yourself or with your family

 - Are the parent or guardian of a disabled child

 - Are the landlord of a disabled tenant.

 Apart from an application for a child, all DFG applications are means tested.
 This means you will be financially assessed and may receive a grant to cover the full cost, up to the value of £30,000, or part of the cost of the required adaptation.

 You will be exempt from a financial assessment and get a full grant if you, or your partner, receive

 - Income-based Employment and Support Allowance (not contribution-based ESA)